predsci/MagMAP/README.md

-# OFTpy: Open source Flux Transport model
+# MagMAP: Magnetic Mapping And Processing

-OFTpy is a python package for downloading and processing solar magnetograms.
-In conjunction with the Fortran codebase [HipFT](https://github.com/predsci/HipFT), it forms the Open-source Flux Transport (OFT) package.
-OFT is an open-source, GPU-enabled package that handles everything from data acquisition to simulation and analysis for solar flux transport models.
+MagMAP is a python package for downloading, mapping, and processing solar magnetograms.
+It is an integral component of the Open-source Flux Transport [OFT](https://github.com/predsci/OFT) model.

 ## Requirements